Harvard-AM215/book/content/index.md

-# AM215: Advanced Scientific Computing
+# AM215: Mathematical Modeling for Computational Science

 Welcome to AM215, where we explore the intersection of mathematical modeling and software development for scientific computing.